s-enright/cs421-final-project/final-project/README.md

 ### Grammar
 To demonstrate a minimal implementation of a packrat parser, Ford introduces a trivial language described by the following grammar.
+This grammar uses non-terminals of different levels of the parsing chain to enforce associativity.
+The non-terminal on the right side of each operator is higher in the chain and therefore creates right-associativity.

 ```
 Additive  <- Multitive ‘+’ Additive | Multitive